-Are you ready for this?
 This quiche is epic!
 That’s quite a statement to say about eggs and vegetables, right?
-Well listen up.
 This satisfying, vegetable and protein-packed quiche has only 110 calories per enormous serving.
-Typically a quiche this size can serve 8, but let’s face it – I can eat a lot more than 1 little sliver of quiche.
-My stomach is a bottomless pit at breakfast.
-Well, all the time really.
+A quiche typically serves 8, but let’s face it, I can eat a lot more than 1 sliver of quiche.
+And with this recipe, there’s no stopping that extra jumbo slice!

-On top the veggies goes some cheese.
+Add some cheese on top.
 This quiche would be nothing without the cheese, so don’t leave it out!
-I used only about 2/3 cup total of 2% (reduced fat) shredded cheese I found on sale.
-It’s a blend of cheddar and mozzarella.
+I used only about 2/3 cup of a shredded cheddar and mozzarella blend.
 Use whatever cheese you prefer, keeping in mind a higher fat cheese will slightly increase the calories in this recipe.

 Feel free to play around with the veggies.
 Cook down some spinach to replace the pepper or squash, use green or red peppers instead of orange, more zucchini instead of squash, or even a handful of kale.
-Whatever veggie you have in your crisper drawer right now will probably work just fine.
-I’m going to add some mushrooms next time!
+Whatever veggie you have in your crisper drawer should be great.

-We are trying to eat a little healthier these few months before the wedding.
-So this quiche hit the spot as a lighter breakfast (and leftovers for dinner).
+We are trying to eat a little healthier before the wedding and I can’t believe we both enjoyed this crustless quiche as much as my regular quiche recipe.
+It hit the spot as a lighter breakfast and dinner.
 I served this quiche with some fresh pineapple and Greek yogurt in the AM and alongside a crisp green salad as a meatless, low-carb dinner.
-Yes, we ate a lot of quiche on Tuesday…

-Any way you serve it, you will not believe that a hefty slice of this flavorful crustless quiche is so low calorie with all that muscle-building protein.
-A tasty option for bikini and shorts (and oh-my-gosh-our-wedding-is-in-3-months) season.
+Any way you serve it, you won’t believe that a hefty slice of this flavorful crustless quiche is low calorie and high protein!

 - 3 large egg whites = 50